-DIY drawer dividers can be made in a matter of minutes and will solve your messy drawer woes.
-Our guide provides step-by-step instructions on how to create drawer dividers for your home.
+DIY drawer dividers can be made at home in a matter of minutes and will solve your messy drawer woes.
+Our guide provides homemade step-by-step instructions on how to create drawer dividers.

 Materials needed for this project: